powermikee/express-flare/README.md

 ### Thirdparty middleware

-Express-flare has been testing with several express middleware plugins.
+Express-flare has been tested with several express middleware plugins.

 Example: